-WALTHAM, Mass. – As part of the 2020 Virtual Homecoming celebration, the Brandeis University Department of Athletics has announced the next class of Hall of Famers, who will be inducted formally at the next in-person Homecoming in the fall of 2021.
+WALTHAM, Mass. – As part of the 2020 Virtual Homecoming celebration, the Brandeis University Department of Athletics has announced the next class of Hall of Famers, who will be inducted formally at the next in-person Hall of Fame Ceremony.
 The newest members of the Hall of Fame will be a quartet of legendary coaches who have recently retired after 30 or more years with the Judges: baseball coach Pete Varney, who coached for 34 years and retired in 2015; men's soccer coach Mike Coven, who retired in 2016 after 44 seasons; fencing coach Bill Shipman, who retired in 2018 after 37 years; and women's soccer coach Denise Dallamora, who coached for 40 seasons before retiring last spring.
 As a group, the four coaches were responsible for more than 2300 victories, 94 postseason berths, 62 NCAA Championship appearances, eight ECAC Championships, six trips to the NCAA championship weekend and 45 All-Americans

 Coven started at Brandeis in 1973 and accumulated 526 wins in his tenure at Brandeis, ranking sixth all-time in Division III and 10th among coaches of all divisions at the time of his retirement.
 He was one of two coaches to win a national championship, taking the team to the title in 1976.
 Coven also reached the Final Four in 1984, when they lost in the championship game, 1981 when they finished in third, and during his final season in 2016.
 In all, he led the Judges to the postseason in 25 of his 44 seasons, including his final seven in a row.
 His players earned 18 All-America awards and two CoSIDA Academic All-America honors.
 In addition to his soccer duties at Brandeis, Coven also coached the men's lacrosse team in the 1970s and was an active member of the physical education staff.